RoboConOxfordshire/sheep/docs/collecting-images-and-raw-analysis.md

 # Collecting Images and Raw Analysis

-Every time the robot takes a picture it is updated on the web interface, during development it is occasionally useful to be able to also keep a log of pictures that have been analysed to check the camera focus, motion blur etc.
+Every time the robot takes a picture it is updated on the web interface.
+During development it is occasionally useful to be able to also keep a log of pictures that have been analysed to check the camera focus, motion blur etc.

 ## Gathering Data: